Stonehenge Tunnel Ruled “Unlawful”

 A judge has just ruled on the heavily criticized proposal for a tunnel beneath Stonehenge.
 He’s quashed the British government’s plans.
 Campaigners working to save Stonehenge are delighted at the court case results, but is this truly the end of the tunnel vs Stonehenge battle?

-Scheduled to be operational in 2026, the Stonehenge tunnel project will include a new 2 mile (3.3 kilometer) long twin-bore tunnel running underneath the Stonehenge World Heritage Site in a bid to improve congestion on the 8 mile (13 kilometer) long A303 between Amesbury and Berwick Down past Stonehenge in Wiltshire, England.
+If you’re unfamiliar with the Stonehenge tunnel project, here’s a summary: scheduled to be operational in 2026, the government planned to include a new 2 mile (3.3 kilometer) long twin-bore tunnel running underneath the Stonehenge World Heritage Site.
+This was meant to improve congestion on the 8 mile (13 kilometer) long A303 between Amesbury and Berwick Down past Stonehenge in Wiltshire, England.

 But these holy places and the nearby Neolithic sites are an “incomparable testimony to prehistoric times,” says UNESCO.
 The Stonehenge monument , being over 4,500 years old, is one of the best-preserved ancient structures left, anywhere.
 However, no less important is the Wiltshire chalk landscape around the monument which is as crucial to the mechanics of the astronomical observatory as the stones are themselves.

 A303 queues at Stonehenge.
 This view looks more or less southwest towards the road.
 (Pam Brophy / CC BY-SA 2.0 )

 Save Stonehenge World Heritage Site (SSWHS) crowdfunded £50,000 (roughly 59,000 USD) in 2020 to have the government’s order to build the tunnel reviewed by the High Court.
 The judge’s decision has now been given, ruling that transport secretary Grant Shapps’ decision to build the tunnel was “irrational” and “unlawful” on two grounds.